anoma/nspec/docs/arch/node/engines/reads_for_environment.juvix.md

 ## Local state

-The local state of the Reads For Engine includes the evidence for reads_for relationships.
+The local state of the ReadFor Engine includes the evidence for reads_for relationships.

 ### `ReadsForLocalState`